-- o We will respond to you in writing if you ask for a written response or file a written complaint (grievance).
+- We will respond to you in writing if you ask for a written response or file a written complaint (grievance).
 Or if your complaint is related to quality of care, we will respond to you in writing. - We must notify you of our decision about your complaint (grievance) as quickly as your situation requires based on your health status, but no later than 30 calendar days after receiving your complaint.
 We may extend the time frame by up to 14 calendar days if you ask for the extension, or if we justify a need for additional information and the delay is in your best interest. - In certain cases, you have the right to ask for a fast review of your complaint.
 This is called the Expedited Grievance Process.
 You are entitled to a fast review of your complaint in the following situations: - We deny your request for a fast review of a request for drug benefits. - We deny your request for a fast review of an appeal of denied drug benefits.

-- within 24 hours by phone to notify you of our response.
+- You may request an Expedited Grievance by calling Customer Care.
+We will contact you within 24 hours by phone to notify you of our response.
 This will also be followed up by a written response. - The deadline for making a complaint is 60 calendar days from the time you had the problem you want to complain about.